rks007/Basic-Upi-Wallet/README.md

-# Paytm Wallet Application
+# Upi Wallet Application

-A full-stack Paytm wallet application built with React, Express, and MongoDB.
+A full-stack Upi wallet application built with React, Express, and MongoDB.
 This project includes user authentication, a dynamic dashboard, and secure money transfer functionalities.

 ## Features